NOAA-MDL/CAMPS/docs/source/sample_data/mesonet.rst

 One of the first attributes identifies a number of ancillary variables, most of which are associated with time.
 Each of these variables are explained in some detail below.

-The attribute OM_observedProperty takes on a value that resolves to a code registry entry for temperature.
+The attribute OM__observedProperty takes on a value that resolves to a code registry entry for temperature.

-The attribute OM_procedure points to a three step process.
+The attribute SOSA__usedProcedure points to a three step process.
 The data in this file were first decoded from a tabular text format.
 (They were likely received by MADIS in a wide variety of formats.)
 Then, they were quality controlled with routines developed by MDL.